Analysis | What Happens Next in Brexit?

-It’s three years since Britain voted to leave the European Union, but the Brexit saga drags on.
-Departure day has been postponed twice, and what kind of divorce the U.K. really wants isn’t yet clear.
-Parliament is deadlocked, having repeatedly rejected the withdrawal agreement negotiated by Prime Minister Theresa May.
-Now May is on her way out, and the political turmoil is about to get more intense.
+Three years since Britain voted to leave the European Union, Brexit has now defeated two British prime ministers.
+Theresa May is on her way out, and the political turmoil is about to get more intense.
+What kind of divorce the U.K. really wants still isn’t clear; defining it will be up to the next prime minister.
 The risk of a messy no-deal split remains real, and companies continue to spend millions preparing for the worst.

 1. Where’s this drama going?